dropAll drops all database objects owned by the user.

 To run the

-dropAll command, you need to specify your URL and user authentication information in your
+dropAll command, you can specify the driver, classpath, and URL in your

 liquibase.properties file.
 For more information, see Creating and configuring a liquibase.properties file.
 You can also specify these properties in your command line.